 Soon other businesses and buildings were built in the town.
 In 1900, the building that later was called Whitehall Mercantile was established.
-The two-story Victorian-style commercial building, with its false front, first housed a grocery store and post office on the first floor and the upstairs was used for fraternal and community functions.
-In later years, the building served various functions and two single-story additions were added to the rear and east side of the building.
+The two-story Victorian-style commercial building, with its false front, first housed a grocery store and post office on the first floor, and the upstairs was used for fraternal and community functions.
+In later years, the building served various functions and two single-story additions were added to the rear and east sides of the building.

 In 1906 a large stucco and stone building was built at 1911 Main Street.
 The building, measuring 50 x 60 feet, served as a livery and meatpacking plant in its early years.
-Afterward, it served several commercial purposes and its original storefront was significantly altered with the addition of projecting bays and windows.
-Its last use was as Richard’s Antiques, but, it is vacant today.
+Afterward, it served several commercial purposes, and its original storefront was significantly altered with the addition of projecting bays and windows.
+Its last use was as Richard’s Antiques, but it is vacant today.

-Unfortunately, Halltown and the rest of the communities along this stretch of Route 66 were bypassed by I-44 in 1965 and the town began to die.
+Unfortunately, Halltown and the rest of the communities along this stretch of Route 66 were bypassed by I-44 in 1965, and the town began to die.

-However, for years afterward, the town continued to thrive with its multiple antique stores inviting people to visit.
-Today, while Halltown continues to exude small-town charm, its businesses are closed and its boarded-up stores sit quietly in this small town populated with farmers and Springfield commuters.
+However, the town continued to thrive for years afterward with its multiple antique stores inviting people to visit.
+Today, while Halltown continues to exude small-town charm, its businesses are closed, and its boarded-up stores sit quietly in this small town populated with farmers and Springfield commuters.
 However, the town still has a post office that serves about 170 people.

-This semi-ghost town is located on Highway 266 about 13 miles west of Springfield.
+This semi-ghost town is located on Highway 266, about 13 miles west of Springfield.
 From Halltown, Route 66 continues for just three miles before reaching Paris Spring Junction.

 ©Kathy Alexander, updated February 2022.